• All Posts

 It means people can bypass traditional funeral directors and save money on big-ticket items like coffins, as well as allowing them to plan more personal ceremonies that better reflect their loved one’s life.

-At the core of the business is Picaluna’s team of celebrants — people who will sit down with families, learn about the person they’ve lost and the life they lived, and plan a service accordingly.
+At the core of the business is Picaluna’s team of funeral celebrants — people who will sit down with families, learn about the person they’ve lost and the life they lived, and plan a service accordingly.

 Instead, Mr Inglis said he wanted to re-educate both the industry and the general public.
 “We don’t want to destroy the industry, we just want the industry to change the way they do things.
 There’s enough for all of us,” he said.

-“Around 40 per cent of ceremonies are held in crematoriums or cemetery chapels and I’d like to see none because I don’t think it’s very authentic … I’d like to see more held at the family home, because that’s a more natural place, or at beaches, parks or surf lifesaving clubs.
+“Around 40 per cent of ceremonies are held in crematoriums or cemetery chapels and I’d like to see none because I don’t think it’s very authentic … I’d like to see more held at the family home because that’s a more natural place, or at beaches, parks or surf lifesaving clubs.

 “People don’t realise what they can do.
-I want to see the end of the cookie cutter approach to funerals.
+I want to see the end of the cookie-cutter approach to funerals.
 Not everyone has to be dressed in black — you can have karaoke at a rooftop bar if you want.”

 Mr Inglis, who has a background in sales, never thought he’d end up working in the funeral industry — but he said it was one of the most rewarding jobs imaginable.